evoldoers/biomake/README.md

 The rule for target `all` in this translation involves a call to the Biomake function `$(bagof ...)`, but (as noted) this function is just a wrapper for the Prolog `bagof/3` predicate.
-The automatic translation is not smart enough to remove this double layer of wrapping, but we can do so manually, yielding a clearer program:
+The automatic translation is not smart enough to remove this layer of wrapping, but we can do so manually, yielding a clearer program:

 ~~~